sadoksoltan/E-Commerce-React-App-with-JSON-Server-Auth/README.md

 Order Overview--> Users can see a summary of their order, enter their address, and choose their payment method before placing an order.

 The project is structured using React best development practices, with a modular architecture and reusable components.
 It is accompanied by detailed documentation and an installation guide to facilitate project setup and understanding.

+To get started with the project, follow these steps:

+Clone the GitHub repository-->git clone https://github.com/sadoksoltan/E-Commerce-React-App-with-JSON-Server-Auth